nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 deploys checks in both the check-in tests as well as the container pipeline.

 Tools like [mend](https://www.mend.io/), [Synk](https://snyk.io/) and those
 built into GitHub have been used for scanning in the check-in phase.
+Often a number of differents scans are required to cover all of the important aspects which include scans of:
+* application depencencies for vulnerabilities
+* os packages for vulnerabilities
+* source code using static analysis
+* container images for best practices (not running as root etc.)

 Additional image based scans are then employed in the piplelines phases.